nt246/physalia-lcwgs/day_2/markdowns/04_genotype.md

 <summary> Click for answer </summary>

-Each possible genotype is assigned it's probability under the Hardy-Weinberg model based on the minor allele frequency estimated with `-doMaf`.
+Each possible genotype is assigned its probability under the Hardy-Weinberg model based on the minor allele frequency estimated with `-doMaf`.

 </details>